.github/workflows/test.yml

 with:

-tests: .dokkimi/ That's it.
-The action installs the Dokkimi CLI, pulls sidecar images, and runs your tests.
+tests: .dokkimi/That's it.
+The action installs the Dokkimi CLI, pulls sidecar images, runs your tests, and uploads a dump artifact on failure.
 Results stream to the GitHub Actions log.

 Configuration